When The Therapist Needs The Help

 Anyone who has been in an emergency department will understand how natural it is to feel scared in this environment.
 Being urgently assessed, tubed and and frequently bled whilst answering endless medical questions only added to the exhaustion and demoralisation…and I am used to hospitals!
-For hours – in fact, days – the only certainty was the uncertainty of what exactly was trying to cause havoc in my body and where it began.
+For hours – in fact, days – the only certainty was the uncertainty of what bug was trying to take hold in my body and where.

 A huge part of my working life is teaching the perils of an inappropriate fight and flight response, however, it is times like this when we have to celebrate the vital role it plays in our survival.
 As I watched myself being caught up in the fast spin cycle of fear, I knew without doubt that my body was wisely responding by bringing out the big guns and getting ready to battle the enemy within.

 Once a fourth chest x-ray revealed pneumonia had taken over my right lung, a new emotion began to emerge.
 Not unlike a property developer who fails to predict a market crash, I started to feel a real (although no doubt irrational) sense of shame.